 Hatch aims to nurture talent, create opportunities for artists that are rewarding and substantive, and make theatre where artistic excellence is the foundation of all it produces.

 Hatch has collaborated with some of Ireland’s most talented actors and designers winning The Irish Times Theatre Awards for our work.
 We have successfully partnered with Project Arts Centre, Dublin Theatre Festival, Landmark Productions, The Everyman, Pavilion Theatre and Cork Midsummer Festival.
-The company has premiered in Ireland work by David Greig, Dennis Kelly, Zinnie Harris, Lars Norén and Martin Crimp, and has commissioned and produced world premieres by Emma Donoghue and Marina Carr.
+The company has premiered in Ireland work by David Greig, Dennis Kelly, Zinnie Harris, Lars Norén and Martin Crimp, and has commissioned and produced world premieres by Emma Donoghue, Marina Carr, and Eoghan Quinn.

 In 2012 Annabelle Comyn, artistic director, took a professional break from Hatch to develop her freelance career.
 In that time she established herself as one of Ireland’s leading theatre directors, winning The Irish Times Theatre Award for her direction of The House by Tom Murphy.